Drink driving penalties

 Alcohol interlocks

-Immediate disqualifications for non-Victorian driver licence and/or learner permit holders or unlicensed drivers
+Immediate disqualifications for non-Victorian driver licence or learner permit holders or unlicensed drivers

-The disqualification will last until the charge is determined by a court.
+This will last until your case is decided by a court.

 Victorian licence holders caught drink-driving interstate

-Since 31 January 2018, if you hold a Victorian licence and get caught drink-driving interstate, the same rules apply as if you’d been caught here.
+If you get caught drink driving interstate, the same rules apply as if you were caught in Victoria.

 For more information, contact driver relicensing services on 1300 723 790 or [email protected].